Information

 More generally, autocomplete helps users to:

-• correctly complete a form field
+• complete a form field

 • reduce the time it takes to complete a form field